antonio-morales/Fuzzing101/Exercise 7/Readme.md

   <summary>For more information about CVE-2019-14776 vulnerability, click me!</summary>
   --------------------------------------------------------------------------------------------------------

-  **CVE-2019-14776** is an Out-of-bounds Read vulneratibily that can be triggered via a crafted WMV/ASF (Windows Media Video) file.
+  **CVE-2019-14776** is an Out-of-bounds Read vulnerability that can be triggered via a crafted WMV/ASF (Windows Media Video) file.

  An Out-of-bounds Read is a vulnerability that occurs when the program reads data past the end, or before the beginning, of the intended buffer.